mullvad/mullvadvpn-app/docs/security.md

 As with "Always require VPN", enabling "Auto-connect" in the service will cause it to enforce the blocking policy before being stopped.

+### Linux
+Due to the dependence on various other services, the system service is not started early enough to prevent leaks.
+To aid this, another system unit is started during early boot that applies a blocking policy that persists until the system service is started.

 ## Desktop Electron GUI